 Plant-based meat might not take over the market, but it’s a market that’s certainly growing.
 Especially now that we’re starting to realize the downsides to eating meat and how the production of it can result in illness.
 We’re seeing that mushrooms are little miracles that can be used for a tremendous range of meat alternative options.
 Mushrooms are taking center stage in the plant-based meat industry and many meatless recipes.
 If you’re vegetarian, flexitarian, or just someone looking to eat less meat you may have noticed this.

-This is an industry that’s continuously evolving and changing and so we’re always looking to find ways to develop tasty, healthy, and sustainable plant-based alternatives.
-More importantly, meat alternatives that are adaptable to a meal for everyone.
+This is an industry that’s continuously evolving and changing, and so we’re always looking to find ways to develop tasty, healthy, and sustainable plant-based alternatives.
+More importantly, meat alternatives are adaptable to a meal for everyone.
 Sustainability is a huge factor that so many companies need to consider.
 We anticipate a future of less meat consumption and more versatile plant-based meat options that are delicious and healthy.
-Mushrooms are highly nutritious and satiating so they’re a great option.
+Mushrooms are highly nutritious and satiating, so they’re a great option.

 Plant-Based Meat With Mushrooms